surfacesyntacticud/website/content/guidelines/u/oral_language/disfulencies.md

 16	.	.
 PUNCT	_	_	5	punct	_	_
 {{< /conll >}}

-The `conj:dicto` relation applies also when the linked word are not the same.
+The `conj:dicto` relation applies also when the linked words are not the same.

 > French